Why PS4 Keeps Crashing

 Fix 4: Update Game and Software

-PS4 may keep crashing due to the outdated firmware.
-Hence, one of PS4 crashing fixes is installing the latest PS4 firmware.
+PS4 may keep crashing due to outdated firmware.
+Hence, one of the PS4 crashing fixes is installing the latest PS4 firmware.
 Here are detailed steps for doing that.

-Step 1: Connect your PS4 console to Internet and navigate to PS4 Settings > System Software Update.
+Step 1: Connect your PS4 console to the Internet and navigate to PS4 Settings > System Software Update.

 Step 2: If there are any available updates, click Update.

-Tip: If you see “The latest version of the system software is already installed” message, skip the steps below.
+Tip: If you see the “The latest version of the system software is already installed” message, skip the steps below.